SDSS2020/SDSS-templates/README.md

 The templates are available in LaTeX and Microsoft word.

+An Overleaf template is available at - https://www.overleaf.com/latex/templates/symposium-on-data-science-and-statistics-sdss-2022-template-for-contributed-papers/dkcnmtjqyzrt

 The Word template was created using the sample pdf and the Adobe export feature.
 Using this template will likely require Word formatting skills.

 The online submission system will require a short abstract which will be used for the online program.
 You will be able to